-Tom Holliday, who has helped lead teams to 17 College World Series appearances and two national championships, begins his second season as associate head coach and pitching coach at Auburn in 2016.
+Tom Holliday, who has helped lead teams to 17 College World Series appearances and two national championships, spent one season as associate head coach and pitching coach at Auburn in 2015.

 In addition to his duties as associate head coach and pitching coach, Holliday also serves as Auburn's recruiting coordinator.